joemoose/dungeoneers.d20/docs/appendix-c-mounts.md

 While mounted, a rider has a combat advantage over opponents on foot.
 If your zone contains only opponents on foot, no disengage save is required when retreating on a mount.

-If you charge to attack while mounted, your damage is doubled.
+If you charge to attack while mounted, your damage is enhanced.

 ## Morale